GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.66.15

+Added option `copysubfilesownedby any|me|others` to `gam <UserTypeEntity> copy drivefile` that allows specification of which source folder sub files to copy based on file ownership; the default is `all`.
+This only applies when files are being copied from a 'My Drive'.

 ### 6.66.14

 Updated `gam <UserTypeEntity> modify messages` to recognize the following error: